Priyashbhugra/yolact/README.md

  This is the code from the papers: - [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689)

- I have used code from https://github.com/dbolya/yolact.git
+ I have used and updated the code from https://github.com/dbolya/yolact.git